RANKTW/MailClient/README.md

 # MailClient
 Open-source email client that manages all your email accounts in one place for Windows, Mac, and Linux.
+> 70% of the code is written by AI 🤖

 [Click here to download](https://github.com/RANKTW/MailClient/releases)